bogbert/qss/README.md

 # QSS - Quick SSM Session

-QSS (Quick SSM Session) is a command-line tool designed to streamline the process of connecting to EC2 instances using AWS Systems Manager (SSM) Session Manager.
-It acts as a user-friendly frontend to the AWS CLI, abstracting away much of the underlying complexity.
-If you find yourself frequently navigating multiple AWS accounts, regions, and environments, QSS can significantly simplify your workflow.
+QSS (Quick SSM Session) is a command-line tool that makes it easier to connect to EC2 instances via AWS Systems Manager (SSM) Session Manager.
+It's a user-friendly frontend to the AWS CLI, removing much of the inherent complexity from the process.
+If you're frequently switching between several AWS accounts, regions, and environments, QSS can significantly simplify your workflow.

-The core idea behind QSS is to let you connect to an instance using a memorable and logical hierarchy: an *account name*, an *environment name* (e.g., `staging`, `production`), and an *instance short name* (e.g., `app-server-01`).
-You no longer need to recall specific instance IDs, AWS regions, or profile names for each connection.
+The main idea of QSS is to let you connect to an instance through a memorable and sensible hierarchy: an *account name*, an *environment name* (e.g., `staging`, `production`), and an *instance short name* (e.g., `app-server-01`).
+You will not need to memorize instance IDs, regions, and profile names for each connection you establish.

-One of its standout features is its powerful **bash completion** support.
+One of its strongest features is its **bash completion** support.
 This not only speeds up command entry for accounts, environments, and instance short names but also allows you to interactively explore your available infrastructure.
 As you type, the QSS completion suggests valid options, making it easy to discover and select the instance you need.

-QSS achieves this by maintaining a local database of your EC2 instances.
+QSS does this by keeping a local database of your EC2 instances.
 This database indexes instances by their account, environment, and short name.
 Environment and short names are dynamically extracted from your actual EC2 instance names (from the "Name" tag) using customizable regular expressions.
 This means consistent instance naming conventions are key to leveraging QSS effectively.
 The local database can be easily refreshed, either entirely or per account/environment, ensuring it stays up-to-date with your cloud resources.

-A key design choice for robustness is that the local database primarily stores instance *names* rather than fixed instance IDs.
+One of QSS's design choices is that the local database primarily stores instance *names* rather than fixed instance IDs.
 The actual instance ID is resolved dynamically at connection time (or when requesting info).
-This approach gracefully handles scenarios where instances are re-created by Auto Scaling Groups, as their names often persist while their IDs change.
+This approach handles scenarios where instances are re-created by Auto Scaling Groups, since their names often persist while their IDs change.

 Beyond just connecting, QSS allows you to:
 - List instances from its local database.
 - Display detailed information about indexed instances by querying EC2 in real-time (state, IDs, IPs, tags, and more).

-Highly customizable through a JSON configuration file (`~/.qss.json` by default), QSS lets you define your accounts, AWS profiles, regions, naming templates, and even the exact connection command.
-If you're looking for a way to make SSM sessions faster, more intuitive, and less error-prone across complex AWS setups, QSS might be the tool for you.
+Customizable through a JSON configuration file (`~/.qss.json` by default), QSS lets you define your accounts, AWS profiles, regions, naming templates, and even the command to connect.
+If you're looking for a way to make SSM sessions faster, more intuitive, and less error-prone on complex AWS setups, QSS could be the solution for you.

 ## Features

 -   **Quick Connections**: Easily connect to EC2 instances via AWS SSM Session Manager using `account/environment/short-name` identifiers.
--   **Powerful Bash Completion**: Interactive command-line completion for accounts, environments, and instance names.
+-   **Powerful Bash Completion**: Interactive command-line completion of accounts, environments, and instance names.
 -   **Local Instance Database**: Maintains a local, quickly refreshable JSON database of your instances, indexed for fast lookups.
 -   **Dynamic Name & Environment Parsing**: Automatically extracts environment and short names from EC2 instance `Name` tags using user-defined regex templates.
 -   **Robust Instance ID Handling**: Resolves instance IDs at connection time, making it resilient to instance re-creation by Auto Scaling Groups.
--   **Instance Listing**: List instances from the local database with flexible grouping by region or environment.
+-   **Instance Listing**: List instances from the local database grouped by region or environment, as desired.
--   **Detailed Instance Information**: Display comprehensive, real-time EC2 instance details (state, IDs, IPs, tags, etc.) directly from AWS.
+-   **Detailed Instance Information**: Displays rich, real-time EC2 instance details (state, IDs, IPs, tags, etc.) directly from AWS.
--   **Multi-Account & Multi-Region**: Designed from the ground up for users working across numerous AWS accounts and regions.
+-   **Multi-Account & Multi-Region**: Designed from the ground up for users working across multiple AWS accounts and regions.
--   **Highly Customizable**: Extensive configuration options via a `~/.qss.json` file, including AWS profiles, regions, naming templates, and custom connection commands.
+-   **Highly Customizable**: Many configuration options via a `~/.qss.json` file, including AWS profiles, regions, naming templates, and custom connection commands.
 -   **AWS CLI Frontend**: Acts as an intelligent and user-friendly layer on top of the AWS CLI for SSM session management.
 -   **Bash Completion Installation**: Includes a command to help install the bash completion script.